-When you configure Microsoft DNS Server to send log data to USM Appliance, you can use the Microsoft DNS Server NXLog plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Microsoft DNS Server to send log data to USM Appliance, you can use the Microsoft DNS Server NXLog plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||DNS Server|

 |Data Source ID||1689|